 This classic blueberry bread recipe is a perfect example of the old adage “less is more.”
-It’s so easy to make, and the simple, delicious flavor of blueberries is the star.
+It’s so easy to make, and the simple, delicious flavor of fresh blueberries really shines through!

 Easy Blueberry Bread Recipe

 I go through countless blueberries every spring and summer.
 I go a little berry crazy in general, but I especially love blueberries.
 Coming up with different ways to bake with them is one of my favorite challenges.
-But I often seem to come back to simple things like this blueberry bread.
+That said, I often seem to come back to classic, simple baked goods, like this perfectly moist blueberry bread.

 What You’ll Need

-- All-purpose flour – Learn more: How to Measure Flour before you begin for tips and tricks!
+- All-purpose flour – Check out this post on How to Measure Flour before you begin for tips and tricks!

 - Unsalted butter – Learn more by checking out this post on Unsalted or Salted Butter: Which is Better for Baking?

 - Egg – Lightly beat the egg before adding it to the other ingredients.